top of page

 WHERE WE WORK.

 Our field areas are the volcanoes of the High Cascades and the Wallowa Mountains.
 We measure yearly changes in the dimensions of all of Oregon's remaining glaciers.
-In addition, we maintain one mass balance glacier for each glaciated region: Mt.
-Hood, Mt.
-Jefferson and the Three Sisters Wilderness (the glaciers left in the Wallowa Mountains are too small to justify such measurements).
+In addition, we track the annual health on three glaciers on Mt.
+Hood (Eliot), North Sister (Collier) and Middle Sister (Hayden).

 We utilize citizen scientists in our research projects.
 Photographs of glaciers always help grow our archives of glacier change.
 Field observations are invaluable for reconstructing glacier change.
 If you have Oregon glacier photos you would like to contribute, please click on this link HEREPlease contact us to see how you can get involved.